wright-io/givenwhenthen/content/landing_page.md

             .assertTextPresent('results')
             .assertTextPresent('node.js')

-Each scenario has "given", "when", and "then" steps.
+Each scenario has "**given**", "**when**", and "**then**" steps.

-* Given: Setup the initial conditions for the scenario.
+- Given: Setup the initial conditions for the scenario.
-* When: Take the action the scenario is testing.
+- When: Take the action the scenario is testing.
-* Then: Assert the conditions expected after taking the tested action.
+- Then: Assert the conditions expected after taking the tested action.

 Each step contains one or more chained calls to [Selenium actions](http://release.seleniumhq.org/selenium-core/1.0.1/reference.html)